 From there, lone workers’ answers are instantly uploaded to the portal so that managers can access the data in real-time.

 Click here to learn more about SHEQSY’s innovative safety features.

 Why is it important to report OHS issues?

-While your regulators may not require your organisation to notify them of all-hazard reports, you still have a legal duty of care to mitigate hazards in the workplace.
-On the other hand, typically, your organisation must notify regulators of serious incidents that occur.
+While your regulators may not require your organization to notify them of all-hazard reports, you still have a legal duty of care to mitigate hazards in the workplace.
+On the other hand, typically, your organization must notify regulators of serious incidents that occur.